bcornec/Lab-git/Docker/README.md

   1. Try to modify `docker-compose.yml` to add a db service based on the mariadb official images.
   2. We need to provide the database parameters fields (user, password etc...).
 Hint: Look at the mariadb container environment variables. **Discuss with your trainer if you're stuck !**
   3. What is the hostname of our container ?
-Hint: Look at the link directive.
+Hint: Look at the links or preferred network directive to allow db container connection from the web container.

 If you didn't manage to configure the mariadb container and use it with owncloud, then the additional content for your docker-compose.yml could be useful:
 ```